terravoz/callblast/README.md

 !Make sure that Opted in field is set to 'yes'.
 System will only make calls to phone numbers that are opted-in (this is regulatory in some countries).

--you can also manually add contacts here: /node/add/phone-number?destination=contacts
+- you can also manually add contacts here: /node/add/phone-number?destination=contacts

--there is also option that people add their numbers (subscribe or unsubscribe) by SMSing any word to phone number you setup in Default call configuration (/admin/voip/call/settings)
+- there is also option that people add their numbers (subscribe or unsubscribe) by SMSing any word to phone number you setup in Default call configuration (/admin/voip/call/settings)

 Step 2: Manage contacts

 View all contacts in system, search by keywords or groups, mass assign groups to contacts, export to csv, and bulk actions for edit/deleting/etc...

 Step 3: Send announcement

 This is where you send bulk voice or SMS announcements.
 There are two types:
-SMS announcement - where you enter SMS text to be sent Opt-In invitation - here the system sends SMS Opt-In invitation Voice announcement - where you enter voice to be played Voice announcement using VoIP Script - here instead you select predefined VoIP Script.
+- SMS announcement - where you enter SMS text to be sent
+- Opt-In invitation - here the system sends SMS Opt-In invitation
+- Voice announcement - where you enter voice to be played
+- Voice announcement using VoIP Script - here instead you select predefined VoIP Script.

 After you enter all required information, this blast will be scheduled to run with next available queue.

 Step 4: History

 Here you see all announcements sent or pending to be processed, together with status and phone numbers to which this announcement was sent.
 You can click on phone numbers in order to see detailed call log for each phone number.